MominPathann/Power-BI-Projects/README.md

 This Power BI dashboard was developed to enable executive leadership to track sales performance, operational efficiency, and key profitability metrics in near real-time.
 The solution uses advanced DAX measures for comparative analysis, transforming raw sales data into actionable business intelligence.

-This Power BI dashboard was developed to enable executive leadership to track sales performance, operational efficiency, and key profitability metrics in near real-time.
-The solution uses advanced DAX measures for comparative analysis, transforming raw sales data into actionable business intelligence.

 -----

 ### I. The Business Problem (Logic First)